marijnh/blog/_posts/2015-07-28-collaborative-editing.md

 while other people are editing the document, the position maps needed to move this user's change to the current document version pile up without bound.
-To address this, the history periodically _compacts_ itself, mapping the inverted changes forward to that they start at the current document again.
+To address this, the history periodically _compacts_ itself, mapping the inverted changes forward so that they start at the current document again.
 It can then discard the intermediate position maps.